sivasankar-4/registration-form-by-html/README.md

    - Center the form on the page
    - Arrange elements vertically using Flexbox
    - Add spacing, borders, and colors for a premium UI
-9. Style buttons with hover and focus effects.
+9. After that Style buttons with hover and focus effects.
-10. Ensure the layout is clean and responsive for different screen sizes.
+10. finally the layout is clean and responsive for different screen sizes.